CybercentreCanada/assemblyline-service-intezer/README.md

 **NOTE!**: This service **requires** extensive setup prior to installation if you are deploying your own instance of IntezerAnalyze.

 **NOTE!!** This service deprecates the [IntezerStatic](https://github.com/CybercentreCanada/assemblyline-service-intezer-static) service and merges it with the IntezerDynamic service.
-The submission of a file to Intezer is now a service configuration option.
+The submission of a file to Intezer is now a service and submission configuration option.

 ## Execution